 Teach the Rules of the Game

 Sometimes teaching a dog to play involves more than simply slowly introducing him to the idea.
 Games like fetch, for instance, have more than one part.
-It might be easy to teach your dog to run and pick up a ball you throw, but he'll have to know "come" and "drop it" in order for the game to continue smoothly without turning into a game of chase.
-If your dog is having trouble playing, make sure he knows the basic commands involved in playing the game.
+It might be easy to teach your dog to run and pick up a ball you throw, but it'll have to know "come" and "drop it" in order for the game to continue smoothly without turning into a game of chase.
+If your dog is having trouble playing, make sure it knows the basic commands involved in playing the game.

 Choose Games According to the Dog's Interests